The Green Pet Shop Cooling Mat that I ordered for Odin last month arrived on a day that it was snowing in Ohio.

 Don’t get discouraged if it takes a week or so for them to use it.

-If you’ve designated a specific spot for the cooling pad and your dog just continues to ignore, think outside of the box!
+If you’ve designated a specific spot for the cooling pad and your dog just continues to ignore it, think outside of the box!

 Move the pad where you know your dog can’t resist being, like in the kitchen when you’re cooking.